weiserlab/ambuj/position.md

 # WEISER Group at National University of Singapore

 We are a group of curious students, engineers, and researchers interested in wireless, embedded systems, intelligence, sensing, and emerging technologies in real world(WEISER).

-We build **REAL** systems and often work at the intersection of electronics, communication, and computer science.
-Therefore, we welcome students with backgrounds in computer science, electronics, communication, and related fields.
-Our scientific results are published at leading venues in our area, such as ACM MobiSys, ACM MobiCom, ACM SenSys, ACM HotNets, ACM HotMobile and ACM/IEEE IPSN.
-In addition, we are well-funded, connected to other leading groups at top universities and companies worldwide, and have received several awards and grants from the industry and extensive media coverage from publications across the world.
+We build **REAL** systems and frequently operate at the intersection of electronics, communication, and computer science.
+Hence, engineering systems is an important part of our groups activity and focus.
+We welcome students who have backgrounds in computer science, electronics, communication, and related fields.
+Our  group's scientific findings are consistently published at leading venues in our field, such as ACM MobiSys, ACM MobiCom, ACM SenSys, ACM HotNets, ACM HotMobile, and ACM/IEEE IPSN.
+Additionally, we are well-funded, connected to other prestigious groups at top universities (like UC Berkeley via Lab 11), and corporations worldwide (such as NCS, Huawei through ARTIC, and previously with ABB).
+We have received  awards and grants from the industry, complemented by extensive media coverage across the globe.

 We are establishing a world-leading group in the areas of embedded systems, wireless communications, and mobile computing.
 We are seeking ambitious students and researchers for the following positions:

 **Skills required:** We are looking for students and scholars with a strong engineering background, ideally with experience in one or more of the following areas:

 * Embedded systems (such as programming microcontrollers and FPGAs)
 * Previous experience with interfacing sensors and actuators
 * Wireless communication (such as WiFi, Bluetooth, ZigBee)